tealhorizon87/ms2_block-puzzle/README.md

 ## Testing

-I have gathered all my testing data, and stored it in a seperate file, which acn be found [here](TESTING.md)
+I have gathered all my testing data, and stored it in a separate file, which can be found [here](TESTING.md)

+### Known bugs
+#### Start and Pause
+  The pause and 'un-pause' systems work well, the issue is that when you resume the game, a new block is generated in the 'next block' grid rather than maintaining the one that was there before
+#### Block Rotation
+  The rotation issue with the block going beyond the side of the grid has been fixed.
+But as a consequence, if the block is in contact with the edge, you can't rotate the block __even if doing so will not distort the block__
+#### Menu closes when you close another modal
+  On small devices, the modal buttons are contained within a menu in the top right.
+When you open the menu and click on a title, the correct modal opens, but when you close the modal, the menu closes as well.
+The menu should stay on the screen until the user wants to close it

 ## Deployment
 ### GitHub Pages